JoshHalvorson/calendar-date-range-picker/README.md

 binding.calendarPicker.initCalendar() // REFRESHES CALENDAR AFTER CHANGING ATTRIBUTES
 ```

-You can use `calendar.addEvents(vararg events: Calendar)` if you need to mark import dates or show an event on specific dates (thanks @Xpjay 👍).
+You can use `calendar.addEvents(vararg events: Calendar)` if you need to mark important dates or show an event on specific dates (thanks @Xpjay 👍).

 ```Kotlin
 binding.calendarPicker.addEvents(